NBA Rumors: Carmelo Anthony To LA Lakers ‘Remains A Possibility’ After Bulls Buyout, Per ‘ESPN’

 It’s hardly a surprise why Carmelo Anthony has been frequently linked to the Lakers.
 Anthony and Lakers superstar LeBron James are close pals and members of the infamous Banana Boat Crew.
 Earlier in the 2018-19 NBA season, James said that he would love to have Anthony on his team, but he made it clear that he will let Lakers President of Basketball Operations Magic Johnson and General Manager Rob Pelinka make the decision.

 Carmelo Anthony may already be on the downside of his NBA career, but he could still be a great addition to the Lakers, especially if they lose Kyle Kuzma and Brandon Ingram in the potential deal with the Pelicans.
-In the 10 games he played with the Rockets, Anthony averaged 13.4 points and 5.4 rebounds on 40.5 percent shooting from the field and 32.8 percent shooting from beyond the arc.
+In the 10 games he played with the Rockets, Anthony averaged 13.4 points and 5.4 rebounds on 40.5 percent shooting from the field, and 32.8 percent shooting from beyond the arc.